Sublime Succulents may collect a share of sales or other compensation from the links on this page.

 Finally, a succulent that is easy to propagate!
-Do not be afraid to propagate your plant; after all, having the ability to make more plants to give to friends and family members are part of the fun.
+Do not be afraid to propagate your plant; after all, having the ability to make more plants to give to friends and family members is part of the fun.

 You can propagate your succulent from offsets, leaves, and seeds.
 Practice makes perfect, and failure is a part of the process, so don’t be disappointed if it doesn’t work out the first couple of tries; it happens to us all!